iimez/lllms/README.md

 Note that the current context cache implementation only works if (apart from the final user message) the _same messages_ are resent in the _same order_.
 This is because the messages will be hashed to be compared during follow up turns, to match requests to the correct session.
 If no hash matches everything will still work, but slower.
 Because a fresh context will be used and the whole input conversation will be reingested, instead of just the new user message.

 ##### Function Calling
-Only available when using node-llama-cpp and a model that supports function calling, like [functionary models](https://functionary.meetkai.com/) and Llama3 instruct. `tool_choice` can currently not be controlled and will always be `auto`.
+Only available when using node-llama-cpp and a model that supports function calling. `tool_choice` can currently not be controlled and will always be `auto`.
 GBNF grammars cannot be used together with function calling.

 ##### Huge node_modules when installing all engines
 CUDA binaries are distributed with each engine seperately, which leads to an extra 0.5-1GB of disk use.
 Unfortunately there is nothing I can do about that.